isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 third_nav_title: What is TradeTrust
 ---
 <h3><strong><u>One Framework for Trade Digitalisation</u></strong></h3>
-<p>Developed and pioneered by the Infocomm Media Development Authority (IMDA),
-TradeTrust was designed to transform your trade digitalisation journey.</p>
+<p>TradeTrust was designed to transform your trade digitalisation journey.</p>
 <p><strong>TradeTrust is framework that standardizes digital trade with enhanced security and legal certainty for international trade ecosystem.</strong> It
 achieves this by using advanced technologies and adhering to global standards and legal requirements to enable trusted interoperability of electronic